 4. Working on a page together

-When editing a page, the bottom right of the screen shows anyone else working with you on that page.
+When editing a page its title shows anyone else working with you on that page.

 As you all work on the page, you'll see items be placed and move around the page in real-time as it happens (there may be a slight delay as items sync across the internet).
 You'll be able to see who is working on what as their names will appear around the bounding box.
 You'll notice your bounding box is blue, whilst everyone else's is red.